 1. Ha Giang is one of the most fascinating places in Asia

 Dong Van Karst Plateau, in the north of Ha Giang province, has been recognized as a global geopark by UNESCO.
 Located at an extension foot mount East of the Himalayas, geoheritages date from 550 million years ago!
 It's also home to 17 different ethnicities, most of them who escaped from neighboring countries in the past and took refuge in the highlands (where they have almost been living isolated until tourism arrived).
 It's all about nature (breathtaking landscapes) and culture.

 2. Road conditions of Ha Giang

 You have to understand the informal driving rules in Vietnam first.
-No one takes a look at what's happening behind.
+No one takes a look at what's happening behind them.
 That means that whatever can happen in front of you it's your fault.
 Make sure you go slow enough and constantly check where their back wheels are going.
-And don't scare if they beep you.
+And don't scare if they beep at you.
 That's a cultural thing.
-They are just being nice by alerting you they're passing near (and avoid an accident).
+They are just being nice by alerting you they're passing near (and avoiding an accident).

 3. Alternatives to motorcycles in Ha Giang

 If you are still feeling scared or doubtful about driving a motorbike, you should know that's not the only way you have to enjoy the beauty of the province.
 Some people are doing it with an easy rider, a car, or even the bus.
 So don't stop reading this post yet!

 In almost every tour company in Ha Giang, you will be able to hire a driver who will ride you all along the Loop.
 You will just need to stay behind the bike to watch and enjoy the breathtaking scenery.
 If you want an skilled one, send us a message through our chat box and we will help to hire the best one!